liferay/liferay-frontend-projects/How-to-adapt-most-popular-frameworks-projects.md

 This is the list of the limitations known up to the day:

-1. Adapted Angular apps won't render after a navigation with SPA active (see #498 for a detailed explanation)
+1. Adapted Angular apps won't render after a navigation with SPA active (see [issue #498](https://github.com/liferay/liferay-js-toolkit/issues/498) for a detailed explanation)

 ## One final note